llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

   llvm.amdgcn.exp2                           Provides direct access to v_exp_f32 and v_exp_f16
                                              (on targets with half support).
 Performs exp2 function.

+  :ref:`llvm.log2 <int_log2>`                Implemented for float and half (and vectors of float or
+                                             half).
+Not implemented for double.
+Hardware provides 1ULP accuracy for float, and 0.51ULP for half.
+Float instruction does not natively support denormal
+                                             inputs.
+Backend will optimize out denormal scaling if marked with the :ref:`afn <fastmath_afn>` flag.

   =========================================  ==========================================================

 ..
 TODO::